KateHamada/Pokedex/README.md

 # Pokedex
-A C++ program that uses inheritance to dynamically change memory.
-[Change later]
+A C++ program that uses inheritance and polymorphism with different Pokemon classes that represent different types of Pokemon that mimics a pokedex.